cakephp/docs/en/plugins.rst

 operate in their own respective spaces, but share the application's configuration data (e.g. database connections, email transports)

-In CakePHP 3.0 each plugin defines its own top-level namespace.
+Plugin should define their own top-level namespace.
 For example:
 ``DebugKit``.
 By convention, plugins use their package name as their namespace.
 If you'd like to use a different namespace, you can configure the plugin namespace, when plugins are loaded.